 The ICOS stations are coordinated and run by the ICOS National Networks in 16 countries: Belgium, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, the Netherlands, Norway, Spain, Sweden, Switzerland and the United Kingdom.

 The ICOS stations are run and funded by national funding agencies, institutes and universities, demonstrating an impressive joint effort to enable climate change research.

-In the framework of the European Horizon 2020 project RINGO, seven countries are cooperating with ICOS in order to increase their readiness to become members of ICOS ERIC: Estonia, Greece, Ireland, Poland, Portugal, Romania, and South Africa.
-Hungary has joined in ICOS in the beginning of 2022.
+In the framework of the European Horizon 2020 project RINGO, five countries are cooperating with ICOS in order to increase their readiness to become members of ICOS ERIC: Estonia, Poland, Portugal, Romania, and South Africa.
+Greece and Ireland joined ICOS at the beginning of 2023.